-- Their form tutor, pastoral support manager, head of year or any member of staff - 2.
-The Peer Counsellors by email or in person - 3.
+- Their form tutor, pastoral support manager, head of year or any member of staff - The Peer Counsellors by text, email or in person in room 52a at lunchtimes - 3.
+The bully box in the school office - 4.
 Their parents, family members or friends